anpaul7/nuodb-operator/documentation/installation-prerequisites/README.md

 ip-10-0-206-8.ec2.internal     Ready    worker   15d   v1.15.11            nuodb
 ```

-## 6. Optionally Use Cluster Node Local Storage
+## 6. Optionally Use Cluster Node Local Storage (not required in most cases)

 NuoDB supports cloud platform storage (e.g. AWS EBS, GCP PD, Azure Disk, etc), 3rd-party CSI storage (e.g. Portworx, OpenEBS, Linbit, etc.), and the use of local storage via Hostpath.
 If planning to use any of these storage types, configure them prior to deploying your database.
+Any of these storage options are recommended and allows you to skip this section.

+The NuoDB Operator also supports using manually created `Cluster Node Local` using HOSTPATH storage which can be useful in on-premn Kubernetes environments not using 3rd-party CSI storage options.

 ### To Setup Cluster Node local storage (using HOSTPATH):
 Configure the local storage permissions on each cluster node to enable hosting storage for either the NuoDB Admin or the Storage Manager (SM) pods.